CassiePerkett/GradChallenge-server/README.md

 Hey Yat, Hope this message finds you well.
 I spent a lot of time on my server.
 After loads of research and a bit of help on Appollo-Server.
 It ended up working on playground.
-Super proud.